jarviscanada/jarvis_data_eng_MichaelUzoegwu/linux_sql/README.md

 ### Agent - [`host_info.sh`](scripts/host_info.sh)
 `host_info.sh` collects hardware specifications mainly by parsing the output of the `lscpu` command.
-Once collected, the data is persisted into the DB by executing an `INSERT` statement with the `psql` command. **This script is only intended to be run once per host.**
+Once collected, the data is persisted into the database by executing an `INSERT` statement with the `psql` command. **This script is only intended to be run once per host.**
 ```bash